ixjlyons/pelican-ghp/README.md

 I'm currently using [ghp-import][ghp-import] to manage this.
 I previously had the `output/` folder as a submodule of this repository which pointed to my GitHub Pages repo, but managing this turned out to be unnecessarily non-straightforward.
-Now, publishing the site is as simple as:
+Now, publishing the site is as simple as (`MSG` arg is optional):

 ```
-make github MSG="Commit message for GHP"
+make github MSG="\"Commit message for GHP\""
 ```

 This essentially creates a local `gh-pages` branch in this repository then